 displays and works with the artists in showcasing their work.
 Mr. Schutz also

-pays attention to detail making sure the "Art in the Supreme Court' runs
+pays attention to detail making sure the "Vermont Supreme Court Gallery" runs

 smoothly.
 Every artist has a three month showing during normal business